 Is every day perfect?
 Far from it.
 But I'm exponentially happier than I used to be.

 After receiving my Ph.D., I originally planned on becoming a psychology professor.
 But the ivory tower lifestyle just didn't feel right for me.
 I wanted my work to be consumed by and have an impact on the general public.
-So I turned down a fully-funded postdoctoral research position to take a job in the private sector as a Research Analyst for a leading IT Research Firm.
+So I turned down a fully-funded postdoctoral research position to take a job in the corporate world as a Research Analyst for a leading IT Research Firm.

-After almost 2 years in the private sector, I realized that the 9 to 5 cubicle life wasn't for me either.
+After almost 2 years in the corporate world, I realized that the 9 to 5 cubicle life wasn't for me, either.
 So I made the bold (and scary!) decision to quit my job and launch my own business.
-I started out by writing my first book, , which chronicles my personal struggles with anxiety, depression and a dependence on antidepressant medication.
+I started out by writing my first book, The Antidepressant Antidote, which chronicles my personal struggles with anxiety, depression and a dependence on antidepressant medication.
 I also share how I finally managed to get off the medication for good.

 I'm also a certified yoga teacher and I've completed over 200 hours of training in yoga postures, philosophy, breathing techniques, meditation, anatomy, and ayurveda.
 I've received life coaching training from the Coaches Training Institute (CTI), and I have my first degree Reiki certification.